Network Code on Requirements for Grid Connection of Generators (NC RfG) - must-read for European electricity producers

 4. Power-generating facility owners shall assist this process and provide data as requested by the relevant TSO.

 5. If, as a result of modification of the thresholds, a power-generating module qualifies under a different type, the procedure laid down in Article 4(3) concerning existing power-generating modules shall apply before compliance with the requirements for the new type is required.

 As ENTSO-E guidance document for national implementation for network codes on grid connection, Selecting national MW boundaries, Draft for consultation 1 July -15 August 2016, 30 June 2016, underlines, as part of the national implementation of NC RfG, the relevant TSO of each Member State needs to set banding thresholds within these maximum values – and so have a choice between applying the maximum MW boundaries as defined in the above Table or, where it is reasonable (e.g. to maintain for new generators capabilities which currently already apply to existing generators for reasons of system security), choosing lower values.

 Periodical review of thresholds

-Among key considerations is whether in the NC RfG can be found some important requirements influencing potential generators' revenues from ancillary services.
-In that regard ENTSO-E answer to FAQ 12 clarifies as follows:
+The issue whether there are in the NC RfG some important requirements influencing potential generators' revenues from ancillary services has been clarified by the ENTSO-E (answer to FAQ 12) as follows: